← Back to Website

 49

-Jouiaei M, Sunagar K*, Federman Gross A, Scheib H, Alewood PF, Moran Y, et al.
+Jouiaei M*, Sunagar K*, Federman Gross A, Scheib H, Alewood PF, Moran Y and Fry BG

 2015.
 Evolution of an ancient venom: recognition of a novel family of cnidarian toxins and the common evolutionary origin of sodium and potassium neurotoxins in sea anemone.